exercism/gleam/concepts/bit-strings/introduction.md

 Working with binary data can be tricky, so Gleam provides a `BitString` type and accompanying syntax to construct and to pattern match on binary data.

 Bit string literals are defined using the `<<>>` syntax.
 When defining a bit string literal, it is defined in segments.
-Each segment has a value and and annotation, separated by a `:`.
+Each segment has a value and annotation, separated by a `:`.
 The annotation specifies how many bits will be used to encode the value, and can be omitted completely, which will default to a 8-bit integer value.

 ```gleam
 // This defines a bit string with three segments of a single bit each